Financial Aid Programs

 The Parent Loan for Undergraduate Students (PLUS) is not included as a component of the financial aid package.
 The PLUS loan is a non-need based federal program that enables parents with good credit histories to borrow to pay the educational expenses of their dependent college students.

 Parents may borrow up to the Cost of Attendance minus any other financial aid.
-Repayment begins within 60 days of disbursement with a maximum repayment period of 10 years.
+Repayment begins within 60 days of disbursement.
+Borrowers will generally have between 10 to 25 years to repay their loans, depending on the repayment plan chosen.
 There is no federal interest subsidy on the PLUS Loan.

 Alternative Loan